 The purpose of this department is to ensure that all infants and children with heart defects, or acquiring heart disease during childhood, have access to effective diagnostic and treatment facilities and are given the best possible chance of enjoying a full and healthy life.
+The Departments of Cardiology and Cardiac Surgery enjoy an exceptionally cooperative and constructive working relationship.
+Joint efforts are an integral part of patient care, teaching, and research.

 The Departments of Cardiology and Cardiac surgery, provide a service for the states of Victoria and Tasmania and the southern part of New South Wales.
 In addition they provide a tertiary referral service for patients with complex congenital heart disease and for infant cardiac surgery for the states of South Australia and Western Australia and also for the Northern Territory.
+The Department also caters for a number of overseas patients from South East Asia.